 As plans start to take shape, the excitement of vacation sets in.
-Part three of this six-part series on travel micro-moments dives into time-to-make-a-plan moments—the planning moments that happen after a destination is chosen—and how travel marketers can capitalize on these key decision moments.
+Part three of this six-part series on travel moments dives into time-to-make-a-plan moments—the planning moments that happen after a destination is chosen—and how travel marketers can capitalise on these key decision moments.

 Once someone chooses a travel destination, the dreaming starts to become reality.
 Enter: time-to-make-a-plan moments, when people turn to a device, setting the wheels in motion for the travel research process.

-Top things travelers look for in these particular micro-moments include prices, hotel reviews/pictures/cost/availability, flight length, travel schedules, and activities in the destination.1
+Top things travellers look for in these particular moments include prices, hotel reviews/pictures/cost/availability, flight length, travel schedules, and activities in the destinations.1

-Leisure travelers today are as likely to shop for flights on their smartphones as they are to shop for music.
+Leisure travellers today are as likely to shop for flights on their smartphones as they are to shop for Household Goods.

 If you aren't already in the consideration set at this point in the customer journey, these time-to-make-a-plan moments are your opportunity.

 Online interactions are increasingly shaping how people make a plan for their next trip.
-New clickstream data from Luth Research's opt-in panel (illustrating the pages a user visited, and in which order) provides a snapshot of what a real traveler's time-to-make-a-plan moments actually looked like.
-By analyzing this traveler's searches, clicks, website visits, and video views while she was in planning mode for her upcoming travel, we can start to see exactly how and how much digital played a role in influencing her destinations.
+New clickstream data from Luth Research’s opt-in panel (illustrating the pages a user visited, and in which order) provides a snapshot of what a real traveller’s time-to-make-a-plan moments actually looked like.
+By analysing this traveller’s searches, clicks, website visits, and video views while she was in planning mode for her upcoming travel, we can start to see exactly how and how much digital played a role in influencing her destinations.

-Take a look at Gina's travel micro-moments over the course of three months:
+Take a look at Gina’s travel moments over the course of three months: